Person-0/Vercel-VPS-Proxy/README.md

 > Treat your `routes.json` file with the same level of security as a `.env` file as it would contain all your VPS IPs.

-A `sample.routes.json` file exists by default at the specified path, you can rename it to `routes.json` to start off.
+A `sample.routes.json` file exists by default at the specified path, you can rename it to `routes.json` to start off.<br>

+There are 3 modes available: `GET`, `POST` and `MIRROR`.<br><br>
+The `MIRROR` mode is the best and recommended way to use this project.<br><br>
+While `GET` and `POST` do work, they currently do not pass on headers and other stuff which may cause mismatches between what was actually sent and what was recieved by the client / VPS.
+This is currently work-in-progress and may be fixed in the future.

 Sample routes file content
 ```json